It’s very easy: sit cross-legged for 3 to 4 hours a day, empty your mind and it will all become clear.

 Trust your intuition:

-I’m big on data, I made a career out of it, however I admit to the power of the intuition.
+I’m big on data, I made a career out of it, however I bow to the power of the intuition.
 You feel you don’t have any?
 Fear not, it’s probably rusty through years of neglect.
-The above actions are like weight training for the intuitive muscle, in no time and if you care to listen you’ll get that gut feeling, that little voice whispering in your ear.
+As you develop your self-awareness you will feel more and more comfortable using your intuition.
+All the actions suggested so far are like weight training for the intuitive muscle, in no time and if you care to listen carefully you’ll get that gut feeling, that little voice whispering in your ear.

-This list is by no means exhaustive, in fact we each have our own way to build self-awareness and this is just some inspiration to get you started.
-You don’t have to spend hours at a time, a few minutes a week will do, it’s likely you will soon be hooked especially as you see the impact it is having on your decision-making and behaviour at work: you’ll see a strong and balanced leadership emerge effortlessly.
+This list is by no means exhaustive, we each have our own way to develop self-awareness and this is just some inspiration to get you started.
+You don’t have to spend hours at a time, a few minutes a week will do, however it’s likely you will soon be hooked especially as you see the impact it is having on your decision-making and behaviour at work: you’ll see a strong and balanced leadership emerge effortlessly.

-I hope this is useful and I’d love to hear your thoughts on developing self-awareness and how you are going about it.
+I’d love to hear your thoughts on developing self-awareness and how you are going about it.
+So don’t hesitate to contact me or leave a comment.